top of page

 Kevin K. Li is a video producer based in Vancouver, BC, Canada.
 He is the 2021 RTDNA Winner in the Best Audio-Visual Storytelling (Large Market, CBC Vancouver).
 Kevin has an extensive background in broadcast productions; he has worked for the Olympic News Channel (Vancouver, London, Singapore, Brazil), CBC Vancouver, CTV, City TV, Omni BC, and Fairchild TV.

-Kevin has a passion for Asian North American films and, for five consecutive years, was the Vice President on the Board of Directors at the Vancouver Asian Film Festival.
-He brought in the festival’s largest private donor to start the Richard K. Wong Film Fund, a fund that helps underrepresented Asian Canadian filmmakers to produce films about their community.
-Kevin has also dedicated his time in fighting the model minority stereotype in this community through viral content that resulted in coverage on The New Yorker, Dateline Australia, 101 East (Aljazeera), National Post, Global and Mail, and many other news publications around the world.
+A passionate advocate for Asian North American cinema, Kevin served for five consecutive years as Vice President of the Vancouver Asian Film Festival’s Board of Directors.
+During his tenure, he secured the festival’s largest private donation to establish the Richard K. Wong Film Fund, supporting underrepresented Asian Canadian filmmakers telling community-driven stories.
+His work challenging the model minority stereotype through viral campaigns has been featured in The New Yorker, Dateline Australia, 101 East (Al Jazeera), National Post, The Globe and Mail, and international outlets.

-Kevin is the founder of Mission: Red Pocket, an initiative that makes traditional money envelopes more accessible to the 2nd generation Chinese Canadians.
+Kevin also founded Mission: Red Pocket, an initiative revitalizing traditional Chinese money envelopes for second-generation Chinese Canadians.

 Follow Us!